 On December 14, 2023, we received written notification from the Staff indicating that, based upon (i) our continued non-compliance with the minimum bid price requirement and (ii) our continued non-compliance with the market value of listed securities requirement, the Staff determined that we were not eligible for an additional 180 day extension to meet the continued listing requirements.
 As a result, the Staff determined to delist our securities from Nasdaq, effective December 26, 2023, unless we timely request an appeal to a Nasdaq Hearings Panel (the "Panel") on or before December 21, 2023.
-We requested an appeal of this determination on December 21, 2023.
+We intend to request an appeal of this determination prior to the December 21st deadline.
 The request for an appeal will stay the suspension and delisting of our common stock pending the decision of the Panel.
 There can be no assurance that our appeal of the delisting determination will be successful or that we will be successful in maintaining the listing of our common stock on The Nasdaq Capital Market.